-For many business owners, the majority of their net worth sits in the value of their business.
+For many business owners, the majority of their net worth sits in the value of their business, and for many there is no concrete exit strategy.
 It is common for business owners to view their business primarily as an income source (perhaps for family members as well as themselves), a job, or an “ATM,” rather than what it really is: an investment, and probably their most valuable asset.
 The same business owners may spend time managing their investment portfolios and/or consulting with their wealth managers, while overlooking the need to maximize the long-term value of their largest investment through an optimal exit strategy.

 A private business represents wealth that can’t be spent today, and most business owners don’t have an exit plan to convert it to cash when necessary or desired.
 These owners likely have made great personal and financial sacrifices along the way, and are finally enjoying the benefits of their hard work.
 They’re naturally focused on the day-to-day demands of the business, since that drives near-term results and results in cash in the bank today.

 Yet, the same focus that led to success for these business owners can keep them from taking a step back and focusing on the endgame, which is a sale of the business and/or creating a succession plan.
 They should be addressing these crucial questions:

 - How do I exit my business when I’m ready?

 Here are some suggestions for business owners to tackle that process.